Please email content to mail@theskinnie.com. Deadline is the Friday prior to publication.

 CONTACT: Visit our website or contact Jody at nnnewmember@gmail.com

-different activities from biking, golf, pickleball, walking groups or fishing to Mahjong, Bridge, Needle-arts and Canasta.
+WHAT ELSE: The club offers more than 250 different activities from biking, golf, pickleball, walking groups or fishing to Mahjong, Bridge, Needle-arts and Canasta.
 We have exciting military tours and special events for you to enjoy right here on Skidaway Island.

 WHERE: Messiah Lutheran Church, 1 W. Ridge Rd.